iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Is an Annulment Cheaper Than Divorce In Iowa?

 An annulment is not cheaper than a divorce in Iowa.
-Typically, a case will cost more and take up more time if it is contested, or if certain grounds must be established in court before a decree can be issued.
-It may be advisable to file for a divorce at once if it will be difficult to obtain an annulment decree, as these decrees are rarely granted.
-To speed up the legal process, spouses can agree on the terms of their divorces before filing a petition in court.
+Typically, a case may cost more and take up more time if it is contested or if specific grounds need to be established before a decree can be issued.
+If it is challenging to obtain an annulment decree, as these decrees are rarely granted, it may be advisable to file for a divorce at once.
+To speed up the legal process, spouses may agree on the terms of their divorce before filing a petition in court.

 What is an Uncontested Divorce in Iowa?

 Iowa Court Rules, Chapter 17, contains the legal forms to prepare for a joint (uncontested) divorce in the State.
-Also, these forms can be downloaded from the Iowa Judiciary’s Court Forms page.
-As the forms to file differ if the spouses have minor/dependent adult children, the Judicial Branch also provides guides to assist with the filing, response, and final hearing process:
+Also, these forms may be downloaded from the Iowa Judiciary’s Court Forms page.
+As the forms to file differ if the spouses have minor/dependent adult children, the Judicial Branch may also provide guides to assist with the filing, response, and final hearing process:

 • Guide for a divorce (children), and